wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 ## Proxy transformation factors management

-When a forwarding is stopped or revoked a proxy MUST delete the stored proxy factor to ensure that a future compromise does not retroactively endanger older messages.
+When a forwarding is stopped or revoked, by deleting the stored proxy factor, the proxy ensures that a future compromise does not retroactively endanger older messages.
-// This is redundant with the requirement in the "Computing the proxy parameter"
-// section.

 ## Proxy transformation

-The proxy MUST check that 8P is not 0, where P is the ephemeral point included in the PKESK before performing the transformation, and if this is not satisfied immediately abort the process.
+By checking that 8P is not 0 and aborting otherwise, where P is the ephemeral public key included in the PKESK before performing the transformation, the proxy ensures no information about the proxy parameter is leaked to an adversary that is able to submit messages and observe the applied transformation.
-// I would merge this into the "Forwarding messages" section.
-// In general, the Security Considerations are not really the right place to
-// put normative requirements.
-It should be more about considerations that
-// are important *even when* following all the normative requirements
-// laid out elsewhere, not so much about considerations that went into the
-// design and normative requirements of this spec.
-Failure to perform this check may leak information about the proxy parameter to an adversary that is able to submit messages and see the applied transformation.

 A proxy SHOULD also perform the multiplication on the elliptic curve with the proxy parameter in constant time.